JuanmaPT/Exercise2Solution/Part2/README.md

 ### C

  - POSIX has both mutexes ([`pthread_mutex_t`](http://pubs.opengroup.org/onlinepubs/7990989775/xsh/pthread.h.html)) and semaphores ([`sem_t`](http://pubs.opengroup.org/onlinepubs/7990989775/xsh/semaphore.h.html)).
 Which one should you use?

+> *Since we only have the variable i that should be locked.
+The lock is owned by a thread and at some point the thread is expected to release the lock (when it modify the shared variable i).*

  - Acquire the lock, do your work in the critical section, and release the lock